lmstewart88/python-actions-lab/README.md

 This lab is designed for beginners and simplicity.
 All tasks can be carried out online at https://github.com/

-## Use Bicep to create a web app in the Azure
+## Use Bicep to define the required Azure infrastructure
 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 You can use Bicep instead of JSON to develop your Azure Resource Manager templates (ARM templates).
 Bicep syntax reduces that complexity and improves the development experience.

 ### Task 1 - Create the Bicep file